 This program is offered to students interested in a career in policing or law enforcement.
 Students are provided with a "boot camp" style experience during a week of their Spring Break.
 Approximately 32 student from Northern BC stay at a Prince George secondary school 24 hours a day for the week.
 RCMP officers provide training opportunities on a wide range of topics from major crimes to victim services.
 Successful students must be very physically fit.
 All students will be given a fitness test prior to their acceptance into this program.
 Entry into this program will be through an application /interview process.
 Applications are available here or at all secondary schools and are due January 20th.

-A four-day program designed by Rotary Club of Prince George: Yellowhead in collaboration with AiMHi, Northern Health, College of New Caledonia, University of Northern British Columbia and School District No. 57.
+For 2021, this program is online, not face-to-face.
+In a non-COVID year, this program is a four-day program designed by Rotary Club of Prince George: Yellowhead in collaboration with AiMHi, Northern Health, College of New Caledonia, University of Northern British Columbia and School District No. 57.
 Twenty local students will join twenty students from across the province in this interactive, hands-on experience.
 Through these hands on activities in medical training facilities as well as in college and university laboratories, and through meeting with current students, educators and professional workers, students will come away with a clearer understanding about what it means to be a health care professional.

 *STEAM = Science, Technology, Engineering, Arts, Math*